aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/features-missing/data-handling-features-using-aspose-cells/export-data-from-worksheets/_index.md

 ---

 ## **Aspose.Cells - Export Data from Worksheets**
-Aspose.Cells not only lets its users import data to worksheets from external data sources but also allow them to export worksheet data to an array.
+Aspose.Cells not only lets its users import data to worksheets from external data sources but also allows them to export worksheet data to an array.

 **Java**